davidbalbert/KeyBinding-Inspector/README.md

 You can [download the latest version](https://github.com/davidbalbert/KeyBinding-Inspector/releases/latest) from the Releases page.

+## Limitations

+No support for nested dictionaries, which are required for multi-keystroke bindings, and no editing support.

 ## System requirements

 KeyBinding Inspector requires macOS Sonoma or later.